ganoam/accelerator-interface/doc/index.md

 *Tentative specification*
 In case of shared accelerators relying on dedicated register files, a shared accelerator needs to maintain one private register file per sharing core.
 Similarly, for status-based extensions the accelerator subsystem must separately maintain the the status of each core.

-### Accelerator-Agnostic Cores
-To decouple the development of accelerators and cores, it may be beneficial separate the handling of offloaded instructions from the rest of the core's operation.
-An external pre-decoder structure may be implemented to facilitate this use case.

-A tentative specification thereof is given [here](accelerator_agnostic_interface.md)

-For more information, ideas and contributions to the subject, please refer to the corresponding [issue](https://github.com/ganoam/accelerator-interface/issues/1).